How Do Friends and Loved Ones Respond to Your Vision Impairment?

 Hmmm, OK, but what is she trying to get across?

-When it comes to differentiating between sympathy and empathy, there is a fine line between the two.
+When it comes to differentiating between sympathy and empathy, there is a fine line between the 2.
 Yet both are distinctive from each other.

 Sympathy can be defined as showing pity to someone who is lacking something in life or has limitations.
 Empathy from others can be displayed as their understanding of our feelings, thoughts, and emotions.
 In other words, they “GET” us!
 Rather than displaying pity, an empathetic person might offer us support and encouragement.

 Accepting others emotions

 Why do I care what someone else feels toward my vision impairment?

 Well, the truth is, I don’t!... and I do!

 Perplexing, isn’t it?
 Bottom line is, I don’t want them fawning and getting squirmy about my impairment.
 That reaction is textbook sympathy.
 It only makes me feel lousy and “less than”.
 However, encouragement and support are welcome!
 It makes me feel stronger and more able to persevere through the hurdles of visual impairment.

 Lastly, what about all those people that have absolutely no words or reactions to our visual impairment?

 That's not our problem, it’s theirs!
 They can’t possibly know what it’s like and what our challenges are.
 But you know who does?
 YOU DO!!!